max0x7ba/atomic_queue/README.md

 Using a power-of-2 ring-buffer array size allows for a couple of important optimizations:

 * The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator (division and modulo are some of the most expensive operations).
 The array size `SIZE` is fixed at the compile time, so that the compiler may be able to turn the modulo operator into an assembly block of less expensive instructions.
 However, a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
 * The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that logically subsequent elements reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
-Instead of N producers together with M consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one comsumer.
+Instead of N producers together with M consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.

-In other words, power-of-2 ring-buffer array size yeilds top performance.
+In other words, power-of-2 ring-buffer array size yields top performance.

 # API
 The containers support the following APIs: